-Anthony Watson, the Senior Independent Director, carried out the evaluation of the Chairman's performance using a questionnaire and individual meetings with Directors other than the Chairman.
+The review of the Chairman's performance was led by the Senior Independent Director, Anthony Watson.
+The evaluation of the Chairman's performance was carried out using a questionnaire and through individual meetings with Directors other than the Chairman.

-The reviews concluded that the performance of the Board, its Committees, the Chairman and each of the Directors continues to be effective.
+The annual review for 2016 concluded that the performance of the Board, its Committees, the Chairman and each of the Directors continues to be effective.
 All Directors demonstrated commitment to their roles.

-Further information on the Board, the evaluation findings, including the roles and performance effectiveness of the Directors, can be found in the corporate governance report on pages 60 to 81 of the Annual Report and Accounts
+Further information on the Board, the evaluation findings, including the roles and performance effectiveness of the Directors, can be found in the corporate governance report on pages 65 and 66 of the Annual Report and Accounts for the year ended 31 December 2016.